-Maintain a net operating surplus Each financial year, the budget has a net operating result before capital grants and contributions.
-This should be controlled through strong financial governance and budget management.
-Renew and maintain assets within a sustainable range CN's renewals program has been budgeted in-line with depreciation and leaves only limited capacity for new asset priorities such as waste management projects and coastal revitalisation.
-Maintain a strong cash and liquidity position CN guarantees its financial stability by maintaining a strong cash position and maintaining reserves in-line with internal policies.
-This assists with generating revenue and ensures we have sufficient assets to cover our liabilities.
-Financial legacy Ensure that every financial decision that is made, by both the council and CN management, creates and safeguards the financial legacy of the City of Newcastle.
-A legacy of being prudent and responsible.
+Maintain a net operating surplus Each financial year, th grants and contributio financial governance of Renew and maintain assets within a sustainable range CN's renewals program and leaves only limited management projects Maintain a strong cash and liquidity position CN guarantees its find position and maintain assists with generating cover our liabilities.
+Financial legacy Ensure that every finar and CN management the City of Newcastle.